As Thou didst rest, O Father, o’er nature’s finished birth

 As Thou didst rest, O Father, o’er nature’s finished birth.
 Alfred Barry* (1826-1910).

 This hymn was written before 1886, when it appeared in Henry Allon*’s Congregational Psalmist Hymnal.
-It was subsequently included in William Garrett Horder*’s The Hymn Lover: an account of the rise and growth of English Hymnody (1889) and in Horder’s Worship Song (1889, 1905).
-It was also found in the revised edition of Church Hymns (1903), music editor Charles H. Lloyd (assisted by Basil Harwood*).
-In 1912 it was included in the Rossall School book Hymnarium in Usum Rossalliensium, and it was also in Lady Victoria Carbery*’s Church Hymnal for the Christian Year (1917, 1920).
+It was subsequently included in Godfrey Thring*’s A Church of England Hymn Book (1880), and William Garrett Horder*’s The Hymn Lover: an account of the rise and growth of English Hymnody (1889).
+It was retained in Horder’s Worship-Song (1905).
+It was also found in the revised edition of Church Hymns (1903), music editor Charles Harford Lloyd* (assisted by Basil Harwood*), and in Victoria Carbery*’s Church Hymnal for the Christian Year (1917, 1920).

 If you have a valid subscription to Dictionary of Hymnology, please log inlog in to view this content.
 If you require a subscription, please click here.